rebelstackio/expressif/lib/expobject/error/README.md

 	EXPRESSIF_HTTP_TYPES.serverError,  // ServerError label
 	EXPRESSIF_HTTP_CODES.serverError,  // 500
 	`Some error message`, // Custom message
-	{ additionalProperty: 'here', errorObject: errorFromAnotherSource} // Any additional properties that you want in your error )
+	{ additionalProperty: 'here', errorObject: errorFromAnotherSource} // Any additional properties that you want in your error object
+)
 ```